marcofavorito/my-bookshelf/README.md

 Tag for topic, e.g.: `algorithms`, `artificial-intelligence`, `blockchain`, `computer-programming`, `computer-science`, `deep-learning`, `distributed-systems`, `logic`, `machine-learning`, `mathematics`, `operating-systems`, `philosophy`, `physics`, `reinforcement-learning`.

+## CLI utils

+- `check_dead_links.py`: check if the urls are alive.
+In `deadlinks.tsv` you will find the log of the unsuccessful requests.

+- `dump.py`: download the entire websites/files associated to the URLs, recursively (!!!).

 ## Credits

 The tag editor is built with [jQuery-tagEditor](https://github.com/Pixabay/jQuery-tagEditor).